mileweb/docs-content-cdn/en/docs/edge-logic/supported-directives.md

 **Default:** `-` <br/>
 **Context:** server, location, if in location

-This directive modifies the response headers to the client.
+This directive modifies the response headers to the client when the status code is 200, 201, 204, 206, 301-304, 307, or 308.
+When the 'always' parameter is present, it works for all status codes.
 CDNetworks has made the following major changes to the [open-source version](http://nginx.org/en/docs/http/ngx_http_headers_module.html#add_header):

 1. A parameter ```policy=``` has been introduced to control the behavior more precisely:
 ```nginx